Napa Valley Vintners announces $1.3 million in grants for early childhood health and development

-The Napa Valley Vintners trade association is starting 2020 off by announcing $1.3 million in grant funding for early childhood health and development in Napa County.
+The Napa Valley Vintners trade association recently announced $1.3 million in funding for early childhood health and development in Napa County.

+The six nonprofit organizations funded in this first of three phases under community health giving include: Girls on the Run, Lilliput, ParentsCAN, Pediatric Dental Care, Queen of the Valley Hospital and UpValley Family Centers.
+The grant funds range from $60,000 to $400,000.

+These organizations anticipate serving more than 7,500 children and their families in 2020.

 The funds are made possible by proceeds from the NVV’s annual community fundraiser Auction Napa Valley.
 To date, the NVV has invested more than $195 million in community health and children’s education in Napa County.